hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 ```

 Again, the file name of the configuration file determines the name of the
 WireGuard network interface.
-The name is `wg0.conf`, so the name of the network
+The name is `site1-wg0.conf` or `site2-wg0.conf`.
+So, the name of the network interface is `site1-wg0` for Site 1 and `site2-wg0`
-interface is `wg0`.
+for Site 2.

 The `[Interface]` section in the configuration file specifies the settings of
 the WireGuard client. `ListenPort` specifies the UDP port number of the client